 Hacking is easy.
 And profitable.
 An average phishing attack could potentially cost a mid-sized organization $1.6 million.
-But, there are many other ways that organizations could be breached.
-Here are the top five ways that we see organizations could be breached:
+Phishing is just one of the many ways that an organization can be attacked or breached.

 - 1 in 131 emails contains malware.